Benji377/OpenMusic/README.md

 - The app will always remain offline, this is one of our core concepts!

 If you find it interesting you might wanna check out our [Website](https://benji377.github.io/SocyMusic/) where you will find a lot more information.

+### Update: SocyMusic needs volunteers!
+As you can see in the [Projects tab](https://github.com/Benji377/SocyMusic/projects) there is a lot of work to do on the app.
+We therefore need all the help we can get!
+Fork the project now and help us create a beautiful app for you!
+[How to contribute](https://benji377.github.io/SocyMusic/contributing/)